it starts like this: somewhere, in the deep vacuum of space, something moves.

 it's why having an open weekly space to discuss loss over the past year has been so helpful. it's also why i believe that writing and speaking difficult truths is an act of generosity towards those who may share these truths. when we don't see our experiences reflected back at us, we manifest behaviors that turn our environment into a mirror for our internal landscape. even in their attempts at self-protectiveness and self-validation, those behaviors are reenactments that can damage us and those we care about.

-my father has two forms of cancer and i am afraid. he was diagnosed with one in november, the other this week.
+someone i love has two forms of cancer and i am afraid. he was diagnosed with one in november, the other this week.

 every member of my grief group has lost a parent or both, most of them to cancer. the advice and guidance they've offered in the past few months has been comforting and validating. it's also daunting, as i've spent a year learning about what the worst case scenario looks and feels like.